Azure/azure-search-vector-samples/demo-java/demo-integrated-vectorization/readme.md

 + Create an index schema, data source, skillset, and indexer
 + Load the sample data from Blob storage
-+ Chunk the documents using the TextSplit skill
++ Chunk the documents using the Text Split skill
 + Embed the chunks using the AzureOpenAIEmbedding skill
 + Index the vector and nonvector fields

+Indexing is based on the [pull model API](https://learn.microsoft.com/azure/search/search-what-is-data-import) that uses an indexer to retrieve content from a supported data source.
+During indexing, the code uses a skill to call an Azure OpenAI embedding model, vectorizing two fields to create an index having both human readable and vector content.
+Indexers and skillsets automate data ingestion and vectorization.
+If you can't take a dependency on indexers and skillsets, use the [push model](../demo-vectors/readme.md) approach instead.

 ## Prerequisites

 + An Azure subscription, with [access to Azure OpenAI](https://aka.ms/oai/access).
 You must have the Azure OpenAI service name and an API key.

 + A deployment of the **text-embedding-ada-002** embedding model.
+You can change this to a newer embedding model.

 + Azure Storage with a blob container containing sample data.
 We used the [NASA ebooks](https://github.com/Azure-Samples/azure-search-sample-data/tree/main/nasa-e-book) to test this sample.